 Why isn’t the internet flooded with stories of people facing their realities and doing something to effectively address the real causes of what’s wrong in their lives?

-Said another way, why is the internet instead flooded with stories of people NOT facing their realities, and doing things to prolong their conditions and avoid getting well?
+Said another way, why is the internet instead flooded with stories of people NOT facing their realities, doing things to prolong their conditions, and avoiding getting well?

 The many reasons why people do things that don’t truly get them well are covered in Beyond Belief and Dr. Janov’s other publications.
 One obstacle for people who want enduring therapeutic help is the intentional misrepresentation of Primal Therapy.

 Every day I look at the results of an automated search that uses “primal therapy” as the search term.
 Along with the scams and irrelevancies are the “scream” results.